philadams-zz/Keppi/README.md

 Keppi
 =====

-Simple Android app for connecting via Bluetooth LE to the pain stick (better name pending).
+Simple Android app for connecting via Bluetooth LE to the Keppi stick.

 ![Image of Keppi](./docs/keppi-image.png)

 See [the releases folder](./releases) for the latest release(s).

+- TODO have 'scanning' notice when scanning and device not yet found
 - TODO have data export functionality?

 License